cemac/LIFD_ENV_ML_NOTEBOOKS/ConvolutionalNeuralNetworks/README.md

 ## Quick look

-If you want a quick look at the contents inside the notebook before deciding to run it please view the [pdf](https://github.com/cemac/LIFD_ENV_ML_NOTEBOOKS/blob/main/ConvolutionalNeuralNetworks/CNN_Volcanic_deformation.pdf) generated (*note some html code note rendered*)
+If you want a quick look at the contents inside the notebook before deciding to run it please view the [md file](https://github.com/cemac/LIFD_ENV_ML_NOTEBOOKS/blob/main/ConvolutionalNeuralNetworks/CNN_Volcanic_deformation.md) generated (*note some html code not rendered fully*)

 ## Installation and Requirements